-Staple the details of your income and any expenses to the top of page 3 of your return.
+Attach the details of your income and any expenses to your return.

 Share of partnership income as a result of capital investment

 If your share of partnership income is received in recognition of your capital investment in the partnership and you didn't take any active part in the day-to-day operation or management of the business (ie, you were a sleeping partner), show your share of partnership income in Box 24.